 Wrinkle creams: Your guide to younger looking skin

-Many wrinkle creams and lotions sold in department stores, in drugstores and on the internet promise to reduce wrinkles and prevent or reverse damage caused by the sun.
+People buy nonprescription wrinkle creams and lotions with the hope that these products can reduce wrinkles and prevent or reverse damage caused by the sun.

 Do they work?
-That often depends on the specific ingredients and how long you use them.
-Because these over-the-counter (nonprescription) wrinkle creams aren't classified as drugs, they're not required to undergo scientific research to prove their effectiveness.
+That often depends on the products' ingredients and how long you use them.
+Because these over-the-counter (OTC) wrinkle creams aren't classified as drugs, they're not required to undergo scientific research to prove their effectiveness.

 Common ingredients in anti-wrinkle creams

-- Vitamin C. Another potent antioxidant, vitamin C may help protect skin from sun damage.
+- Vitamin C (ascorbic acid).
+Vitamin C is a potent antioxidant, which means it protects the skin from free radicals — unstable oxygen molecules that break down skin cells and cause wrinkles.
+Vitamin C may help protect skin from sun damage and reduce fine lines and wrinkles.
 Before and between uses, wrinkle creams containing vitamin C must be stored in a way that protects them from air and sunlight.

 - Coenzyme Q10.
 This ingredient may help reduce fine wrinkles around the eyes and protect the skin from sun damage.

 - Tea extracts.
 Green, black and oolong tea contain compounds with antioxidant and anti-inflammatory properties.
-Green tea extracts are the ones most commonly found in wrinkle creams.
+Wrinkle creams are most likely to use green tea extracts.

 - Grape seed extract.
-In addition to its antioxidant and anti-inflammatory properties, grape seed extract promotes wound healing.
+In addition to its antioxidant and anti-inflammatory properties, grape seed extract promotes collagen production.

 - Niacinamide.
 A potent antioxidant, this substance is related to vitamin B-3 (niacin).
 It helps reduce water loss in the skin and may improve skin elasticity.